AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ![Step](../screenshots/2/12.jpg)

 ## 2.3.5.
 Refreshing and Locating the File
-Refresh the Lakehouse's `Files` section to view the newly uploaded file.
-Employ the drag-and-drop feature to move this file into your notebook.
+Refresh the Lakehouse's `Files` section to view the newly uploaded file when you are in notebook view.
+Employ the drag-and-drop feature to move this file into your notebook or click on `...` next to the file name and then click on `Load data > Spark`.
 This action will generate a cell prepopulated with code, which you can execute to review the new data.
 ![Step](../screenshots/2/13.jpg)

 ## 2.3.6.
 Renaming the Notebook